Your Friend the Rat: Plot

 Their use for laboratory testing and as pets show that they can have a good relationship with humans.
 Concluding the presentation, Emile and Remy sing “Plan B” (a song about the relationship between rats and humans).

-At the film's end, a long and drawn out (mostly satirical) disclaimer is shown asking children to stay away from rats, while Remy and Emile stand in front of it and try to remove it, urging the audience to ignore the warning and complaining about freedom of speech and lack of food.
+At the film's end, Remy attempts to ask the audience if rats and humans can make peace with each other.
+However, he is interrupted when a long and drawn-out (mostly satirical) disclaimer is shown asking children to stay away from rats, while Remy and Emile stand in front of it and try to remove it, urging the audience to ignore the warning and complaining about freedom of speech and lack of food.